-At the meeting the Committee considered comments that were submitted in response to the publication in August 2016 of one proposed new rule and proposed amendments to ten existing rules, as well as amendments to seven Official Forms and a new appendix.
+At the meeting the Committee considered comments that were submitted in response to the publication in August 2016 of one proposed new rule and proposed amendments to ten existing rules and a new appendix.
 The majority of these rule and form amendments were proposed to conform to recent and proposed amendments to the civil and appellate rules and forms.
 After making some changes in response to comments, the Committee gave final approval to all but one of the published rules and to the published forms.